ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 <!-- .element: data-notrim -->

-On initiation, it requires and stores all nesscary data
+On initiation, it requires and stores all necessary data

 ------
 ```java[2]